ivanbtrujillo/React-Native-Boilerplate/readme.md

 # React Native Boilerplate

+# This project development is not finished yet ...

 This boilerplate is an extension of the oficial React Native starter project, those that we generate using react-native-cli and typing:

 ```